10 Things I Miss About Living in the United States

 If you missed it, here are 10 Things I Love About Living in Valencia.

-If you don’t want to miss new posts, subscribe and you’ll receive them automatically.
-Just click here and type in your email next to the SUBSCRIBE button.
+I hope you enjoyed this post.
+If you don’t want to miss new posts, subscribe here and you’ll receive them automatically.
+I post about once a month.
 And don’t worry, I won’t do anything with your data because, frankly, I have no idea how to do that and wouldn’t want to anyway.